shinygit/order-guide/README.md

 This project is to simplify following a build-to order guide.

-Users will be able to login with a shared account and view required orders for various weeks.
+Users will be able to login with a shared account and view required inventory orders for the current week.

 ## Getting Started

 To use simply go to <someurl i dont know yet .com> and make an account.

-## Features I found interesting to implement.
-* Ability to change order count while not connected to wifi.
-Good for situations such as taking inventory in a cooler.
+Your account will be prepopulated with some example items.

 ## Built With

-* React
+- React
-* Express
+- Express
-* MongoDB
+- Node
-* GraphQL
+- GraphQL
-* Postgres
+- Postgres
-* Apollo
+- Apollo